tushartushar/theGreekLegacy/legacy.md

 ###Tragedy

 Athenian tragedy [29] -the oldest surviving form of tragedy- is a type of dance-drama that formed an important part of the theatrical culture of the city-state.
-Tragedyís origins are estimated to be in the theatre of ancient Greece 2500 years ago, from which there survives only a fraction of the work of Aeschylus, Sophocles and Euripides.
+Tragedy‚Äôs origins are estimated to be in the theatre of ancient Greece 2500 years ago, from which there survives only a fraction of the work of Aeschylus, Sophocles and Euripides.

 Tragedy is a form of drama based on human suffering that invokes an accompanying catharsis [30] or pleasure in audiences.
 The term did not have the negative impact we give it today, as it did not just describe a tragic event.
-Tragedy was the collision of two ìrightsî that was based on a truth.
+Tragedy was the collision of two ‚Äúrights‚Äù that was based on a truth.
 This collision was indeed unfair for one of the two parties, but this did not make it any less righteous, as it served justice.

 ###Souvlaki

-Souvlaki [31] (Greek: ÛÔı‚Î‹ÍÈ [su?vlaci]), plural souvlakia, is a popular Greek fast food consisting of small pieces of meat and sometimes vegetables grilled on a skewer.
+Souvlaki [31] (Greek: √≥√Ø√µ√¢√´√ú√™√© [su?vlaci]), plural souvlakia, is a popular Greek fast food consisting of small pieces of meat and sometimes vegetables grilled on a skewer.
 It is usually served with grilled bread, or in a pita wrap with garnishes and sauces, or on a dinner plate, often with fried potatoes.
 The meat usually used in Greece and Cyprus is pork, although chicken and lamb may also be used.
 In other countries and for tourists, including those in Oxford, souvlaki may be made with meats such as lamb, beef, chicken and sometimes fish.
-The word souvlaki is a diminutive of the Medieval Greek ÛÔ˝‚Î· souvla 'skewer', itself borrowed from Latin subula.
+The word souvlaki is a diminutive of the Medieval Greek √≥√Ø√Ω√¢√´√° souvla 'skewer', itself borrowed from Latin subula.
 'Souvlaki' is the common term in northern Greece, while in southern Greece it is commonly known as 'kalamaki'.

 ###Hippocratic Oath